hbctraining/variant_analysis/lessons/10_variant_prioritization.md

-# Variant Prioritization
+---
+title: "Variant Prioritization"
+author: "Will Gammerdinger, Meeta Mistry"
+date: "May 27, 2024"
+---

 ## Learning Objectives

-- Filter records in a VCF file various effects/impacts
+- Filter records in a VCF file various effects and impacts
 - Extract fields of interest from VCF file

 ## Prioritizing Variants

 Now that we have annotated and filtered our variants, we are likely interested in subsetting our variants to find those of most interest to our study.
+Perhaps we are interested in finding variants that:

+- Occur in a gene of interest
+- Create missense mutation or silent mutations
+- Create mutations that are predicted to have a high impact on the protein

-Perhaps we are interested in finding variants that substantially disrupt a transcript, such as a variant causing a premature stop codon, or just find all of the missense mutations in the sample. `SnpSift` is part of the `SnpEff` suite and it is built explicitly for this purpose.
+`SnpSift` is part of the `SnpEff` suite and it is built for this purpose.

 <p align="center">
 <img src="../img/Prioritize_variants_workflow.png" width="400">